valensh1/youth-espn/README.md

 ## Usage

-To use the application just navigate to [youth-sports-gamerz](https://youth-sports-gamerz-bd7aacb9298e.herokuapp.com/).
+To use the application just navigate to site by clicking on link here -> [youth-sports-gamerz](https://youth-sports-gamerz-bd7aacb9298e.herokuapp.com/).

 Welcome to Youth Sports Gamerz (YSG) where you will be exposed to the wide world of youth sports!
 Since this is a vast project at the moment this project is limited to hockey since that is the sport my son plays and I had valid data to use as far as scores and stats.
 Below will walk you through each section that is completed enough to display and show off.
 Improvements will be ongoing.

+### Home Page

-- Home Page - The home page will display all the top recent highlights amongst our youth gamerz!
+- The home page will display all the top recent highlights amongst our youth gamerz!
 Home page will also display latest game scores, top articles and headline news with regards to our youth gamerz!

-- Sport Home Page (i.e. hockey home page) - Home page for specific sport.
+### Sport Home Page

+- Home page for specific sport.
 Displays latest game scores, top articles and headline news with regards to a specific sport.

-  - **Currently limited to hockey**
+  - Currently limited to hockey

+### Scores Page

-- Scores Page - Displays scores with ability to filter scores by date, level and division.
+- Displays scores with ability to filter scores by date, level and division.

-  - **Currently scores are limited to 2021-2022 Peewee A regular season games.
-These scores can be found by filtering on Sunday games between Oct 2021 and Feb 2022**
+  - Currently scores are limited to 2021-2022 Peewee A regular season games.
+These scores can be found by filtering on Sunday games between Oct 2021 and Feb 2022

+### Schedule Page

-- Schedule Page - Under construction.
+- Under construction.
 Page coming soon!

+### Standings Page

-- Standings Page - Displays standings with ability to filter standings by season, level and division.
+- Displays standings with ability to filter standings by season, level and division.
 Standings page displays stats such as the following:

   > **Currently limited to hockey 2021-2022 Peewee A regular season games**